Micdejc/phishing_classification/README.md

 ## **License**

 This project is free licensed.
-Feel free to use it!
+Feel free to use it, but please give proper credit to the author!